 Not only will FBA keeps your seller metrics high since Amazon handles the returns and refunds for you.
 If you don’t use FBA, offering free and fast handling time (two days or fewer) on your merchant fulfilled items is critical to capturing the Buy Box.

 3. Provide Great Customer Service

-Amazon measures customer service in a variety of ways and you need to make sure your customer service metrics are healthy in all of them in order to be competitive for the Buy Box.
-One of these health metrics factoring into winning the Buy Box is your Order Defect Rate.
+Amazon measures customer service in a variety of ways.
+One of the health metrics factoring into winning the Buy Box is your Order Defect Rate.
 It consists of:

 - Negative Feedback Rate